BerkeleyAutomation/CloudRobotics_tutorial/Part 1/README.md

 3. Make a workspace and build it

 We have premade the workspace folder for you.
 First start the  container again.

-Then in the container, run
+You should be in the _/fog_ws_ directory which is the workspace folder.

+Run
 ```
-cd ~/CloudRobotics_tutorial/fog_ws
 colcon build
 ```